 Winter in Sedona

-December, January, and February are the slowest months for tourism in Sedona – and it’s all about the temperature.
+December, January, and February are the slowest months for attractions in Sedona – and it’s all about the temperature.

 The highs are in the 50s (°F) with lows down into the 30s (°F).
 If you’re heading to Phoenix for a winter getaway, it is still worth a trip up to Sedona!
 Just make sure you pack layers.